 Works for roofing need to be done in a timely fashion.
 If they are not, then in the process, some roofing materials may be affected.
 The construction can take anywhere from 1 to 3 days or more for larger structures, depending on the height of the roof.

-Question #4: How long were you in company for?
+Question #4: How long were you in the company?

 Question #5: Will I be updated all the way through the project?